mor-1/evaluation-guide/content/evaluation-guide/mendix-difference.md

 Innovation happens when people with ideas and technology come together.
 The culture of innovation has lived within Mendix from the day the company was started, resulting in a long list of industry-first innovations.
 Here is just a glimpse of the innovations our customers have been able to leverage:

 * The first low-code platform to support AI-assisted development (2018)
-* Low-code and no-code collaboration via the Web Modeler (2017)
+* Low-code and no-code collaboration via Mendix Studio (2017)
 * Model API & SDK (2015)
 * Model sharing (2015)
 * Cloud Foundry support (2014)